HazyResearch/deepdive/doc/doc/basics/walkthrough/walkthrough-extras.md

 "
 ```

-Then copy all the articles from the dump:
+Then we copy all the articles from the dump:

 ```bash
 psql -d deepdive_spouse -c "